NBA Logo

 NBA Emblem

 The modern NBA logo, created by Alan Siegel in 1969, is based on a real photo.
-However, National Basketball Association officials from the early days denied the apparent similarity.
-After all, according to Siegel, they sought to institutionalize the image, not individualize.
-The league representatives did not want the corporate symbol to be associated with any particular basketball player; they tried to divert the personality’s focus.
+However, officials from the early days of the National Basketball Association denied the apparent similarity.
+After all, according to Siegel, they sought to institutionalize the image rather than individualize it.
+The league representatives did not want the corporate symbol associated with any particular basketball player; they tried to divert the player’s focus.

 NBA Symbol